-There is a default routing and forwarding layer G_S .
-We assume that associated with each physical router there is a default context, holding the interface and loopback IP addresses of the physical router, running the common control and management protocols a router usually runs, and originating and terminating all traffic entering or leaving the network at that router.
+There is a Default Routing and Forwarding Layer G_S : We assume that associated with each physical router there is a default context, holding the interface (and loopback IP addresses of the physical router), running the common control and management protocols a router usually runs, and originating and terminating all traffic entering or leaving the network at that router.
 Nodes in $G_V \setminus G_S$ are called virtual nodes or contexts and links are called virtual links.
 Mark the default context for a physical router $v \in V_S$ and denote its virtual nodes by $v^i \in V_V \setminus V_S$ for $i = 1, \ldots, k_v$ where k_v denotes the number of virtual instances running on the particular physical router.
 Let k{max} denote the maximal number of virtual instances a router may have.
 In addition, denote the set of neighbors of some node $v \in V_S$ in G_S by $N_S(v)$.
 Similarly, $N_V(v)$ denotes the neighbors of some $v \in V_V$ in G_V .

-Traffic flows in the default layer along the default shortest paths.
+Traffic Flows in the Default Layer Along the Default Shortest Paths: There is no restriction on Equal Cost Multipaths (ECMPs), but in this case we seek an alternate for each next-hops.
 Traffic only enters a virtual router when a failure shows up, and so virtual routers serve exclusively as LFAs for nodes not protected in the physical topology.
 This minimizes the disruptions under error-free conditions and ensures that in normal operations the virtual topology distributes load as efficiently as the underlying physical network.
-To achieve this, the cost of virtual links is set so that they never appear in any $u \to v$ shortest path in G_V for any $(u, v) \in V_S \times V_S, u \neq v$.
+To achieve this, the cost of virtual links is set so that they never appear in any $u \rightarrow v$ shortest path in G_V for any $(u, v) \in V_S \times V_S, u \neq v$.

-Virtual links connect physically connected nodes.
-Virtual links are provisioned between nodes that are adjacent in the substrate, or inside the same the physical router:
+Virtual Links Connect Physically Connected Nodes: Virtual links are provisioned between nodes that are adjacent in the substrate, or inside the same the physical router:

-$$\forall (v^{\kappa}, u^{\iota}) \in E_V \setminus E_S : \{(u, v) \in E_S \text{ or } u = v)\} \quad . \tag{2}$$
+$$\forall (v^i, u^j) \in E_V \setminus E_S : \{ (v, u) \in E_S \text{ or } v = u \} \}, \qquad (2)$$ where $i = 1, ..., k_v$ and $j = 1, ..., k_u$.
 The reasons for this assumption are manifold.
 First, as virtual links never span multi-hop paths, they are easy to provision as layer-2 virtual links (say, Ethernet VLANs).
 Such connections often do not even require distinct IP addresses.
-This minimizes impact on the IP layer and eliminates much of the configuration overhead and MTU issues that plague tunnel-based IPFRR mechanisms [11], [17].
+This minimizes impact on the IP layer and eliminates much of the configuration overhead and MTU issues that plague tunnel-based IPFRR mechanisms [13], [19].
 Additionally, layer-2 connections are free from the limitations of layer-3 tunnels, which are bound to shortest paths.
 Finally, two virtual links now belong to the same SRLG if and only if they share the same physical link, which would not hold over multi-hop tunnels.

-Single link failures in the physical network.
-As single link failures have been shown to constitute the major portion of unplanned outages in operational networks [43], we concentrate on this case and we also ignore node failures; these cases can be incorporated into the model with little extra effort.
+Single Link Failures in the Physical Network: As single link failures have been shown to constitute the major portion of unplanned outages in operational networks [49], we concentrate on this case and we also ignore node failures; these cases can be incorporated into the model with little extra effort.
 We observe, however, that even a single physical link failure usually manifests itself as multiple simultaneous failures in the virtual topology, because not just the default link but all the virtual links provisioned on it also go down.